-4.9 Mental Health and Wellbeing
+4.8 Mental Health and Wellbeing

 All staff are aware that mental health can in some cases be an indicator that a child has or is suffering from or at risk or abuse.
-Staff are able to observe children day-to-day and identify those whose behaviour suggests they may be experiencing a mental health problem.
-Where there are mental health concerns about a child that is also a safeguarding concern, immediate action will be taken following the school child protection policy and the senior Mental Health Lead (Ms Nina Gill) will be informed.
+Staff are able to observe children day-to-day and identify those whose behaviour suggests they may be experiencing a mental health issue.
+Where there are mental health concerns about a child that is also a safeguarding concern, immediate action will be taken following the school child protection policy and the senior Mental Health Lead will be informed.